Photo Credit: Keith Kanoti, Maine Forest Service, Bugwood.org

 • Lots: A layer of pollen covers your palm, or a cloud of pollen can be seen in the air when the wind blows

-Seed cones Unripe seed cones
+Seed cones Seed cones

-How many seed cones are unripe?
+How many seed cones are present?

 • Less than 3